Search

 Laying out these associations along a Memory Palace journey is not enough.

-The way I speed this process up is to follow these patterns:
+The way I speed up the review process when memorizing verbatim content is to follow these patterns:

 • Recall the text forward